 Existing models of trade with heterogeneous firms offer two candidate explanations for the positive correlation between export intensity and sales dispersion.
-One is reverse causality: industries with higher dispersion of sales may have a higher export intensity because they are more likely to host more productive firms which tend to participate more in export markets (see Bernard et al., 2012).
-A second possibility is trade-driven reallocations of market shares towards larger firms.
-Since total sales include exports and more productive firms enter more foreign markets, trade makes the sales distribution more fat-tailed, a point explicitly made by di Giovanni, Levchenko and Ranciere (2011).17
+One is reverse causality: industries with higher dispersion of sales may have a higher export intensity because they are more likely to host more productive firms which tend to participate more in export markets (Bernard et al., 2012).
+A second possibility is tradedriven reallocations of market shares towards larger firms.
+Since total sales include exports and more productive firms enter more foreign markets, trade makes the sales distribution more fat-tailed, a point explicitly made by di Giovanni et al. (2011).

 Our finding that export intensity is associated with more dispersion even when removing smaller or bigger establishments may suggest that the correlation is driven neither by exit nor by exporters.
-To further investigate these possibilities, we now attempt to sort out the direction of causality.
-Moreover, we will show that our findings are robust to using alternative measures of dispersion that are not directly affected by participation in multiple markets.
-The first variable is the standard deviation of log sales per worker (labor productivity).
-We compute this variable in the same way as our measure of sales dispersion, using data on sales and employment by salessize bin from the 'Statistics of U.S. Businesses'.
+To investigate these possibilities further, we now attempt to sort out the direction of causality.
+Moreover, we show that our findings are robust to using alternative measures of dispersion that are not directly affected by participation in multiple markets.
+The first variable is the standard deviation of log sales per worker (labour productivity).
+We compute this variable in the same way as our measure of sales dispersion, using data on sales and employment by sales-size bin from the 'Statistics of US Businesses'.
 The second variable is the standard deviation of log establishment sales among non-exporting firms.
 This variable is based on proprietary data from Dun & Bradstreet (Worldbase data set), which uses data from different sources to construct indicators of business activity for firms around the world and provides information on the trade participation of each firm.
-While we do not have access to the underlying micro data, we obtained some aggregate statistics and in particular the standard deviation of log sales among U.S. non-exporting plants for 4-digit SIC-87 industries in 2005, 2007 and 2009.18 This sample differs from our baseline one in terms of industry classification and time span, but is relatively close to it.
-However, since in some cases sales dispersion is computed over few observations only, when using this variable we weight the regressions by the number of non-exporters in each industry in 2005.
+While we do not have access to the underlying micro data, we obtained some aggregate statistics and in particular the standard deviation of log sales among US non-exporting plants for 4-digit SIC-87 industries in 2005, 2007 and 2009.
+This sample differs from our baseline in terms of industry classification and time span but is relatively close to it.
+However, since in some cases sales dispersion is computed over few observations only, when using this variable, we weight the regressions by the number of non-exporters in each industry in 2005.
 In this way, we make sure that our results are not driven by industries where dispersion may be imprecisely measured.

 To identify the effect of trade, we use two alternative identification strategies.
-First, in the spirit of Autor, Dorn and Hanson (2013), we follow an instrumental variables approach to identify the effect of exogenous variation in exports on the different measures of dispersion.
+First, in the spirit of Autor et al. (2013), we follow an instrumental variables approach to identify the effect of exogenous variation in exports on the different measures of dispersion.
 Second, following Hummels (2007) and Hummels et al. (2014), we adopt a difference-in-differences strategy based on changes in transportation costs with heterogeneous effects across industries.

-In columns (1)-(6) of Table 4, we estimate the main specifications instrumenting export intensity with the sum of exports from all non-U.S. countries to the destination markets of the United States in each industry and year.19 Our aim is to identify variation in U.S. exports generated by foreign demand conditions, which would raise both U.S. and third countries' exports to the same destination market, while cleaning out variation due to U.S. industry-specific technological characteristics, which would only raise U.S. exports and could induce reverse causality.
-The exclusion restriction is that, conditional on our set of control variables, technological shocks in U.S. industries are uncorrelated with those in other countries' industries.
-Most of the increase
+In columns (1)-(6) of Table 4, we estimate the main specifications instrumenting export intensity with the sum of exports from all non-US countries to the destination markets of the United States in each industry and year.
+Our aim is to identify variation in US exports generated by foreign demand conditions, which would raise both US and